drmikeh/rails_todo_app/README.md

 ### Step 5 - Create a Static Pages Controller and Views, the NavBar, and Flash Messages

+We will generate a `static-pages-controller` and its related views that define two static pages: a *home* page and an *about* page.
+We will also move the *navbar* that was generated in Step 2 via the `rails generate bootstrap:install -f` command into a separate `html` partial file along with creating a partial file to hold just the *navbar* links.
+Finally we will create a *messages* `html` partial file for styling the Rails generated flash messages / alerts that indicate when an action was successful or failed.

+5a.
+Generate the `static-pages-controller` and its related views:

 ```bash
 rails g controller static_pages home about
 ```

-5a.
+5b.
 Edit `config/routes.rb` and replace the `static_pages` routes with the following:

 ```ruby
   root to: 'static_pages#home'
   match '/about', to: 'static_pages#about', via: 'get'
 ```

-5b.
+5c.
 Edit `app/views/static_pages/home.html.erb` and replace the content with:

 ```html
 <div class="text-center jumbotron">